cx-language/cx/docs/book/design.md

 >
 > — Bjarne Stroustrup

-Delta is a general-purpose programming language with a bias towards systems programming, intended primarily as a replacement for C++ and C. It is designed for applications where runtime performance and programmer productivity matter.
+C* is a general-purpose programming language with a bias towards systems programming, intended primarily as a replacement for C++ and C. It is designed for applications where runtime performance and programmer productivity matter.
 It should also support large-scale development, and limited interoperability